Welcome dear friends to the festive fireside of the Great Library of Dreams!

 “It was only after he’d gone, I thought to ask about the light I’d seen on in here earlier.
 But I had to crack on, what little daylight there was now was fading away.
 But thankfully it wasn’t a big place to photograph - just nine rooms, plus the hallway.

 “It was nice and tidy though.
 They might not use it for anything other than a glorified stock cupboard, but it was spotless.
 Even all the junk mail and free papers were all stacked up nicely on a little table just under the coat rack in the hall.
 I very quickly whipped through the house, snapping as I went.
 The pictures may well turn out a bit murky, but it wasn’t high art that was required.
 And I was no Lord Lichfield.
 But high art wasn’t required.
 Just proof I’d been there and what I’d seen.

 “I can’t honestly say I felt anything untowards at all.
 So much for the haunting I thought.
 Perhaps if I was taking my time and not madly racing to beat the fading daylight I might have gotten a little more spooked.
 After all, there is something eerie about being alone in an empty house.
 But right then I was more scared of ending up in an unfamiliar place in the dark and tripping and breaking my neck than any ghosties or ghoulies.

 “Well, I didn’t know what was going on, but I wasn’t keen to hang around and find out.
 I swung open the door, which once again let out a loud creak.
-And that just freaked me out more… As there was no way, anyone, even someone with a key, could have got in which me hearing that.
-And I knew full well the back door was inaccessible - mainly because it was blockaded with six ton of old box files of paperwork.
+And that just freaked me out more.
+As there was no way, anyone, even someone with a key, could have gotten in without me hearing that.
+And I knew full well the back door was inaccessible - mainly because it was blockaded with six ton of old boxes of paperwork.

 “I don’t mind admitting that I dashed out of that place like my coat tails were on fire, eager to put as much distance between me and that place as possible.
 And to get to a pub.
 Bollocks to presents!